-- 2. Include a copy of the recipe used and attach it securely to the e-Record.
+2. Include a copy of the recipe used and attach it securely to the e-Record.
 No commercial mixes are to be used for the base of the product.
-Example: boxed cake mixes for shortened cake or quick breads, cookie dough -boxed or frozen, etc. If the commercial mix is an added ingredient into the product it is ok. - 3.
-Bring food items on sturdy paper plates and/or covered heavy cardboard in a zipper-locked bag for display of food exhibits when possible.
+Example: boxed cake mixes for shortened cake or quick breads, cookie dough -boxed or frozen, etc. If the commercial mix is an added ingredient into the product it is ok.

+3. Bring food items on sturdy paper plates and/or covered heavy cardboard in a zipper-locked bag for display of food exhibits when possible.
 Plates and pans will not be returned.
-Food items should be covered securely. - 4.
-Only completed e-Records and canned goods will be returned. - 5.
-If a recipe from the manual is used, it may need to be adjusted for high altitude. - 6.
-Food items that show signs of mold growth or need refrigeration would not be safe to eat at time of judging and will not be accepted. - 7.
-Members may exhibit in one or all classes from the unit that they are enrolled in.
-Each exhibit will need an e-Record. - 8.
-Bacon is not acceptable in baked goods because the heat during the cooking process might not penetrate the meat thoroughly enough.
-Large pieces or chunks of cheese or a large proportion on or in recipes is not acceptable either. - Members who are exhibiting more than one item in a unit may copy their e-Record.
+Food items should be covered securely.

+4. Only completed e-Records and canned goods will be returned.

+5. If a recipe from the manual is used, it may need to be adjusted for high altitude.

+6. Food items that show signs of mold growth or need refrigeration would not be safe to eat at time of judging and will not be accepted.

+7. Members may exhibit in one or all classes from the unit that they are enrolled in.
+Each exhibit will need an e-Record.

+8. Bacon is not acceptable in baked goods because the heat during the cooking process might not penetrate the meat thoroughly enough.
+Large pieces or chunks of cheese or a large proportion on or in recipes is not acceptable either.

+9. Members who are exhibiting more than one item in a unit may copy their e-Record.
 Each exhibit must have an e-Record.
 Be sure to highlight what you are exhibiting in your e-Record.

+FOR COOKING 101 THROUGH COOKING 401

-- A. Completed e-Record with exhibit item recipe presented in a sturdy binder/notebook.
+A. Completed e-Record with exhibit item recipe presented in a sturdy binder/notebook.

-- B. Include the following information on the Foods and Nutrition page:

 - 1. Foods prepared

 - 2. Number of times

-- 3. Special Concerns
+- 3. Special concerns

-- C. Documentation of two completed learning activities from the manual in the record book. - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+C. Include documentation of activities completed from the manual in the record book as specified for each unit.

+D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).